Artifacts of Destruction

 “I don’t think so.”

-“He seemed to arrive at the world of seven towers at the same time as the Gen.”
+“He arrived at the towers at the same time as the Gen, and was consumed by fire in the seventh tower.”

 “What now, Yagrin?” asks Shazira.